The braided Doplicher-Roberts program and the Finkelberg-Kazhdan-Lusztig equivalence: A historical perspective, recent progress, and future directions: Introduction

+As we shall discuss, the existing proof of this theorem is considered remarkably difficult and indirect.
+It is within this context that our work begins, seeking a unification through the braided Doplicher-Roberts program.

-Thus there arose the great interest of recognizing quantum group structure in conformal field theory.
-Within the braided Doplicher-Roberts program, this amount to ask whether the gauge symmetries are described in a natural way by some kind of quantum group or a suitable generalization endowed with suitable analytic and algebraic structure, naturally associated to the operator algebraic approach to CFT.
+Within the braided Doplicher-Roberts program, the equivalence amounts to asking whether the gauge symmetries arising from the CFT are described in a natural way by some kind of quantum group structure on a semi-simple algebra--or a suitable generalization endowed with suitable analytic and algebraic structure--naturally associated to the operator algebraic approach to CFT.
+Mack and Schomerus suggested the search for an analogue of the global gauge group in the setting of Doplicher-Roberts program as a suitable truncation of a quantum group at roots of unity to eliminate non-physical representations arising from non-semisimplicity of $U_q({\mathfrak sl}_2)$ \cite{MS}.

+A main result of our work in \cite{FKL} is the construction of a {\it quantum gauge group} from the braided tensor category of modules of affine vertex operator algebras at positive integer level, naturally realized as a {\it unitary weak Hopf $C^*$-algebra} in a new sense, associated to the {\it zero modes of primary fields}.
+The structure of this quantum gauge group is summarized in Sect.
+8 with the term of {\it unitary coboundary weak Hopf $C^*$-algebra}.
+We next discuss the genesis of our quantum group.

 Extending the notion of a symmetric functor to the braided setting remained a long-standing challenge, primarily because the only braided symmetry admitted by the category of vector spaces is the standard permutation symmetry.